Avnet/Ultra96-PYNQ/README.md

 * Device Drivers → Network device support → Wireless LAN → Texas Instrument devices

-Type 'n' to deselect it.
-Save the configuration using the default name and exit.
+Deselect it and exit, exit, exit.
+When asked, save the configuration using the default name and exit.

 ### Step 3: Package BSP